Yandex Cloud

 Learn how to create this file in Creating a cluster.

-2. To enable user management via SQL, expand the cluster description to include a sql_user_management field set to true and an admin_password field containing the password for the admin account:
+2. To enable user management via SQL, add the sql_user_management field set to true as well as the admin_password field with the admin password to the cluster description:

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {